IbrahimElshafey/LocalResumableFunction/_Documents/Background_Cleaning_Job.md

 ﻿# Tables that must be cleanded
-* Delete unused Method Identifires
-	* Not exist in code
+Delete unused Method Identifiers that do not exist in the code anymore.